YubiKey U2F Two-Factor Authentication with OpenVPN and Viscosity

 Installing U2F Requirements

 Once this is all done, we can setup our U2F server, u2fval.
 This server handles authorising and registering U2F tokens for us.
-First, create the configuration for u2fval:
+First, create the configuration for u2fval by running the following commands:

 Next, we can configure the client.
 Run the following commands, replacing YOURSERVER with the address of your server: